mzandinia/sample-project-on-AWS/README.md

 ## Overview

 This repository contains all the necessary code and documentation for setting up a sample project on AWS.
-Each week, new components are added and configured to create a comprehensive cloud-based environment.
+Each week, new components will be added.

 ## Weekly Plan